Plant DetailShow Menu

 Bark Description:

-The bark variable but generally light gray to gray-brown, rough, deeply furrowed, darker with scales as the tree matures.
+The bark variable but generally light gray to gray-brown.
+Becomes furrowed, with long irregular thick plates or ridges with age.

 • Stem: